Ryan-Kiachian/Ryan-Kiachian.github.io/Projects/AirfoilDesign.md

 Despite these challenges, our optimized blade **extracted more power than the original blade in the same test conditions**, showing a clear improvement in aerodynamic efficiency.
 This confirms that even with real-world limitations, thoughtful design and modeling can lead to tangible performance gains.

 ### 📈 Key Takeaway:
-**Theory guided our design**, but **experiments validated our direction** — even if not perfectly matched in magnitude.
+**Theory guided our design**, but ** the experiments validated it**.
 Future iterations that address material stiffness, wind tunnel accuracy, and model assumptions can help close the gap between prediction and performance.